LucasPickering/beta-spray/deploy/README.md

 The Terraform for this app is split into three segments:

-- `ci` - CI infrastructure for building the app
+- `core` - Core infrastructure for CI and shared resources for all environments
-- `server` - DNS and other underlying resources for a singular deployment
+- `env` - Environment-specific resources
-- `app` - Helm deployment for the actual app

 These need to be applied in the above order, because of dependencies.